top of page

 Have You Always Felt Things Deeply?

-Have you found yourself burning out quicker than the people around you?
-Falling into exhaustion again and again, even when you’re “doing everything right”?
-Feeling that quiet (or not so quiet) shame because you can’t seem to keep up with the pace of life?
+Have you ever felt burnt out faster than those around you?
+Do you find yourself exhausted time and again, even when you’re “doing everything right”?
+Perhaps you experience that quiet (or not so quiet) shame because you can’t keep up with life’s pace?

-When I didn’t protect it, I questioned my entire profession.
-I snapped at my kids.
-I overate, numbed, disconnected.
-I lay in bed exhausted, unable to lift myself out of the fog and then felt guilty on top of it.
-If you’re wired like this, you might recognise yourself in those moments too.
-Not weak, not dramatic.
-Just someone who's nervous system runs on a fuller bandwidth than most.
+When I didn’t protect my sensitivity, I questioned my entire profession.
+I snapped at my kids, overate, numbed myself, and disconnected.
+I lay in bed, utterly exhausted, unable to lift myself from the fog.
+Then, guilt would wash over me.
+If you resonate with this, you’re not weak or dramatic.
+You’re simply someone whose nervous system operates on a fuller bandwidth than most.

 Your Empathy Needs Boundaries Like Your Body Needs Water

-Let’s talk about a few kinds of boundaries that sensitive, deeply empathic people often don’t even realise they need:
+Let’s explore a few types of boundaries that sensitive, deeply empathic individuals often overlook:

 1. Time Boundaries

-Empaths often give more minutes than they have energy for.
-Saying “I can talk for 10 minutes” or “I’m not available today but let’s connect tomorrow” protects your battery.
+Empaths frequently give more minutes than they have energy for.
+Saying, “I can talk for 10 minutes,” or “I’m not available today, but let’s connect tomorrow,” helps protect your energy.

 2. Physical Boundaries

-This includes space, touch, noise, and overstimulation.
-If your body gets overwhelmed quickly, you need physical distance, quiet pockets, slower pace, or fewer people in the room.
+This encompasses space, touch, noise, and overstimulation.
+If your body becomes overwhelmed quickly, you need physical distance, quiet moments, a slower pace, or fewer people around.

 3. Visual Boundaries

 What you see affects your nervous system.
-Mess, clutter, chaos, screens, the constant presence of people in your line of sight — these drain sensitive folks faster than they realise.
-Sometimes turning your chair, closing a door, or setting up a visual divider is enough to regulate your whole day.
+Clutter, chaos, screens, and the constant presence of people can drain sensitive individuals faster than they realise.
+Sometimes, simply turning your chair, closing a door, or setting up a visual divider can help regulate your entire day.

 4. Emotional Boundaries